ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 	    printf("Positive\n");
 	}
 ```

 This makes your intent explicit, keeps your code safe from subtle changes, and follows the style used in the FreeBSD source tree.

 **Also Safer for Future Changes**

-When you always use braces, it’s much safer to modify the code later:
+When you always use braces, it's much safer to modify the code later:

 ```c
 	if (x > 0) {